 Spoony: There's a distinct difference between "hardcore" and "terribly designed".
 Games like Nethack and Bard's Tale and even Wizardry IV are designed to be extremely complex and monstrously difficult, but even they know better than to throw everything terrible at you right out of the gate, giving you a short grace period at the start to adapt to the game's mechanics and gradually easing you into the overall difficulty as the adventure progresses.
 Not Hoshi, though - here it's sink or swim from square one!

-Also not helping matters is another dumb design decision: The first weapon you find in the shops is actually weaker than your bare hands, which already do minimal damage.
+Also not helping matters is another element of incompetent design: The first weapon you find in the shops is actually weaker than your bare hands, which already do minimal damage.
 If you make the mistake of buying it, you're basically screwed since you'll be lucky to even do 1 point of damage with it equipped.
 And no, leveling up does not seem to boost your attack power at all; even at maximum level, you'll still do 1-3 points of damage with your fists.

 Spoony: Oh, and once you buy equipment, you're not given any option to sell your old stuff and recoup some of the cost; your old stuff just gets tossed into oblivion and never seen again.
 Come on guys, even Ultima 1 let you resell equipment, and that game came out seven years before this one did!